jasmineked/to-do-list-api/README.md

 *Change password:* sign up for an account & sign in (or sign in if user has already created an account) and upon successful log-in, a navigation bar will appear.
 Click SETTINGS then select CHANGE PASSWORD & a form with three text fields should appear. fill in as instructed (first field: old password, second field: new password, third field: confirm new password) and click 'confirm'.

 *Create new task:* Click on the CREATE.
-Enter the task of choice & the date it is due.
+Enter the task & the date it is due.
 Both are required to successfully create a new task.

-*View all tasks:* Click on the VIEW ALL TASKS.
+*View all tasks:* Click on TASKS.
 Tasks should be listed below.

 *Show one task:* Enter the ID of the task you are searching for & click submit.
 Task will appear below.